zpieslak/mobilus-client/README.md

 In order to use the client, configuration and setup need to be done on the Mobilus Cosmo GTW side.
 This includes creating a user and pairing the devices with the gateway.

+More information can be found on [blog post](https://codegyver.com/2024/09/22/mobilus-cosmo-gtw-reverse-engineering-a-radio-shutter-device/).

 ## Installation

 Install the required dependencies using pip: